 In New Zealand, this is the Civil Aviation Authority of New Zealand (CAA).
 Civil aviation licence holders, including Air Traffic Controllers, have an obligation under section 27 C of the Civil Aviation Act to ground self and report to CAA in case of any change in medical condition that may affect flight safety.
 CAA considers the use of isotretinoin to be a change in medical condition.

-- Do not take isotretinoin if you are breastfeeding.
+- Breastfeeding: Do not take isotretinoin if you are breastfeeding.

 - Avoid waxing for hair removal: waxing can cause permanent scars in people taking isotretinoin.
 To avoid scarring, you must not wax while taking isotretinoin and for 6 months after you stop taking isotretinoin.
 This applies to hot wax and cold wax.